zerebubuth/MapQuest-Render-Stack/README.md

  ./configure
  make && make install

+Use "./configure --help" to see the configuration options.
+If you want debugging output use "./configure --enable-debug"

 You will also need the following Python modules for the worker:
 * PIL (Python Imaging Library)
 * geojson